In this post, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

 My Observations:

-This is another very successful bean to cup coffee brewing equipment from De’Longhi, as you’ll notice if you look at the reviews – it has racked up a tonne of reviews, and the overall rating is really impressive.
+This is another really successful bean to cup coffee machine from De’Longhi, as you’ll notice if you look at the reviews – it has racked up a tonne of reviews, and the overall rating is very impressive.

 Although it’s largely positive, there are a few complaints that the flat white this machine produces isn’t a flat white, and this is no surprise to me.
-It’s a tall order to get a correctly brewed flat white at a coffee shop, let alone from a machine.
+It’s a tall order to get a adequately made flat white at a coffee shop, let alone from a machine.

 If flat whites are your milky of option, as they are mine, then I’d avoid an auto milk frothing machine, steam your own milk.

-Yeah, there’s a learning curve, nevertheless once you get it you’ll be able to make better flat whites than you’d get from any machine, and from a lot of coffee shops too.
+Yeah, there’s a learning curve, however once you get it you’ll be able to make better flat whites than you’d get from any machine, and from many coffee shops too.

 Check Price – Amazon UK